Evaluation of machine-learning models to measure individualized treatment effects from randomized clinical trial data with time-to-event outcomes: Material and Methods

 The model's degree of parsimony or complexity depends on the penalization parameter $\lambda$: it varies from $0$ (complete model including all biomarkers) to $+\infty$ (null model with no biomarkers). $\lambda$ is often estimated using cross-validation (CV).

 In certain scenarios, LASSO can be inconsistent for variable selection.
-Here, we implement adaptive lasso (ALASSO) \citep{Fan2008}, a method based on an additive penalization term for a more conservative choice of the shrinkage parameter lambda.
+Here, we implement adaptive lasso (ALASSO) \citep{Fan2008}, a method based on an additive penalization term, which provides a more conservative choice of the shrinkage parameter $\lambda$.
 With ALASSO, adaptive weights are used for penalizing difference coefficients in the $L_{1}$ penalty.
 The penalization term becomes: